OperatorJack/mw-modding-notes/animation/animation.md

 - The animation files can be previewed in NifSkope by opening the export file which _does not_ start with `x`.
 NifSkope should automatically play the animation track.
 - The animation files can be used in the CS by assignined the export file which _does not_ start with `x` to an NPC, and then setting their AI appropriately if needed.
 If you used `idle9` as the text key, set that field to 100% chance in the AI window of the CS for it to run in a loop.

+### Optimizations

+- When baking animations, a key is generated for each frame, which is often more than needed.
+This can lead to bloated files.
+You can remove these extra keys using key decimation.
+In the graph editor, while in Pose mode, select all keyframes and click `Key->Decimate (Allowed Change)` and then in the operator popup customize the Error Margin to some value like 0.001 or higher.
+Only changes between keyframes with delta > 0.001 will be kept, potentially reducing file size by a lot.
+Test different margins, like 0.1, 0.5 or 1. _Note:_ This is reducing file size by reducing detail.
+Make sure the animation still plays as expected before completing the decimation.
+Try different margins and choose what works best for your animation.

 ## Animation Text Keys